 Write your goals down.
 Goals that you write down are 52% more likely to be successfully achieved.
 Try this savings planning tool or this Emergency Fund Calculator to calculate how long it’ll take you to reach your goal, based on how much and how often you’re able to put money away.

 For instance, you can set the goal to set aside $25 a week in an emergency fund.
 At the end of 2 years, you could have $2,600 saved.
 Increase that amount to $50 a week and your savings could grow to $5,200.
 Make it $75 a week and you'll save $7,800.

 You should know your spending and earning habits well enough to decide how large of an emergency fund you're going to need.
 After you know how much you should set aside every month, you need to know where to take it from.
 For this, you need to know what your money is doing every day.
 The best way to know this is by tracking your transactions, if you don’t already.
 It will give you a clear picture of what is standing between you and your saving goal.

 Your cash flow is essentially the timing of when your money is coming in (your income) and going out (your expenses and spending).
 If the timing is off, you can find yourself running short at the end of the week or month, but if you’re actively tracking it, you’ll start to see opportunities to adjust your spending and savings.

 For example, you may be able to work with your creditors (like your landlord, utility companies, or credit card companies) to adjust the due dates for your bills, or you can use the weeks when you have more money available to move a little extra into savings.
-This is one important first step in managing your money, regardless of whether you’re living paycheck to paycheck or have a tendency to spend more than your budget allows.
+This is one important first step in managing your money, regardless of whether you’re living paycheck to paycheck or have a tendency to spend more than your monthly budget allows.